-Analogically, if the content is a king, then the typography is the red carpet.
+Analogically, if the content is king, then the typography is the red carpet.
 That is true because typography is everywhere we look.
-It appears in the online or printed publications, books, websites, or even in our daily life.
+It appears in online or printed publications, books, websites, or even in our daily life.
 We all know how typography means everything in all aspects.

 Typeface vs. Font

 On the other hand, the font is a specific typeface with a set of width, size, and weight.
 For example is a Serif, which consists of Times New Roman, Garamond, Georgia, and way more.
 Both are just like an album with many songs, it is as simple as that.

-Font Pairing Tips and Tricks 1: Understanding Typefaces
+Font pairing tips and tricks 1: Understanding Typefaces

 The typeface can be a vast and complex thing, but it does not have to be.
 We only need a little to make a big difference in the stuff we do every day.
 Here are five basic typefaces that you need to know first.

 Serif has small feet at the end of the stroke.
 The most popular Serif typeface are Times New Roman, Cambria, Cooper Black, Garamond, and many more.
 Serif is more ornamental.
-It is a good fit for heading and logo since it creates a sense of formality and credibility.
+It is a good fit for the heading and logo since it creates a sense of formality and credibility.

-Scripts are the letterform related to human handwriting, such as Bistro Script, Shelly, Minstral, etc. Scripts offer a wide assortment of moods and characteristics, from formal to casual.
+Scripts are letterforms related to human handwriting, such as Bistro Script, Shelly, Minstral, etc. Scripts offer a wide assortment of moods and characteristics, from formal to casual.
 Traditional Scripts are used for invitations, announcements, and decorative letters with a sophisticated tone.
 In contrast, casual Scripts are often used for ads, brochures, and anything that requires an informal look.

 Display or decorative

 Display or decorative is another type of handwriting style.
-Some examples of Display typeface are Morning Glory, Burnout, Carter Layered, and Pittsbrook.
+Some examples of Display typefaces are Morning Glory, Burnout, Carter Layered, and Pittsbrook.
 Different types of tattoo fonts, graffiti-style fonts, and many more can be listed in this category.
-A display typeface is suitable for the E-Sport logo, drink or food label, brand packaging, headline, and quote writings, etc.
+A display typeface is suitable for the E-Sport logo, drink or food label, brand packaging, headline, quote writings, etc.

 Then, how do we treat our design project to engage new clients in the fact that our clients will never know the way we work?
 So simple, it is merely by showing our professional content with good typography.
 Once our typography is on point, the client will trust us more.

-Font Pairing Tips and Tricks 2: Getting Started
+Font pairing tips and tricks 2: Getting started

 Know how many fonts to use

 Looking for the right combination is excellent for choosing countless typeface libraries.
 Actually, there is no limitation on how many fonts we should use in a project.
 A senior designer can use ten fonts, and they still can manage to look good before moving further.

 Take a look at the example above.
 The writer simply creates two typefaces using five fonts, they are three Helvetica Neues and two Garamonds.
 Both Helvetica Neue and Garamond can create good coherence with different personalities.

 Create contrast between fonts

 Adjust font weights

 In order to create a clear visual hierarchy is to adjust font weights with different boldness.
 For instance, we just use Roboto Light as a header and body text.
 They simply do not fit well together because they are similarly thin.

 Or, in the example above, we see that the best combination is achieved by Fredoka One and Raleway.
 When we mix a lot of personalities, then you have a discordant design.

 Use a distinct font with a similar typeface

 Using different fonts from the same typeface can save a lot of time and produce a simple look.

-Do not try to match a similar font like combining Raleway Thin for the header as well as for body text.
+Do not try to match a similar font like combining Raleway Thin for the header as well as for the body text.
 It is a real definition of a mistake.

 Avoid discordant combinations

 For example, Futura with Times New Roman does not work well because there is too much contrast between the widths.
 The right side is the perfect match.
 They are Chewi and Gudea.

 Make it simple

 If one of our fonts has a very artistic style, avoid pairing it with similar character fonts.
 Otherwise, our design looks terrible and illegible.
 Our best choice is to pair a different font with a more neutral or simple one.

 Mix with the right mood

 We can see on the left side of an example below, Impact font is bold and blocky while MTF Cool Kid is playful, simplistic, and childlike.
 Welp, they seem irritating to our eyes when going together.

 Let’s have a look at the right side.
 Flavors and Fresca are precisely a perfect match.

 Pair fonts based on interest

 By contrasting the fonts, such as a very bold Sans-Serif font, lighter Sans-Serif, and a bold Serif font, we can vary our project’s look.
 This trick is to integrate the sense of their designs and products.

-Font Pairing Tips and Tricks 3: More Things to Learn
+Font pairing tips and tricks 3: More things to learn

 Hierarchy is used to catch the reader’s eyes by showing them where to begin and where to go next about what they read.
 Indeed, this action needs to use different levels of emphasis.

 How do we implement that?
-Just decide which points we want the reader to notice first, then make them stand out by adjusting the size, width, height, font styles, or difference somehow.
+Just decide which points we want the reader to notice first, then make them stand out by adjusting the size, width, height, font styles, or differences somehow.
 Remember to keep it simple.

-Leading is the space between lines of the text, or it is also known as line spacing.
+Leading is the space between lines of the text, it is also known as line spacing.
 If you are unsure how many rows to use, making it with the default setting is pretty okay.